iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 ### 3.2 Related work

 The fine-tuning methods described in the original paper fall under the category of *symmetrization*.
 This means that all transformations of the input are passed through the backbone network and the final output is calculated as some combination of these.
 A competing approach is *canonicalization*, where a canonicalization network first learns to transform the data into a canonical form, and only this selected form is passed through the network.
 An architecture based on this idea is described by Mondal et al. (2023). *Canonicalization* has the advantage in that it only requires a single forward pass through the backbone network, so it only has a small computational overhead.
-On the other hand, the *canonicalization* network has to operate without any input from the backbone network, which may lead to duplicating some low-level image understanding operations and making suboptimal choices, as canonicalization can be uninformed about the preference of the prediction network, undermining its performance. *Symmetrization* thus has the advantage in that it operates on the output of the backbone network and has access to the output of all group-transformed inputs, potentially leading to a wider variety of options and more informed choices.
+On the other hand, the *canonicalization* network has to operate without any input from the backbone network, which may lead to duplicating some low-level image understanding operations and making suboptimal choices, as canonicalization can be uninformed about the preference of the prediction network, undermining its performance. *Symmetrization* thus has the advantage in that it operates on the output of the backbone network and has access to the output of all group-transformed inputs, potentially leading to more informed choices and better performance.

 The Frame Averaging (Puny et al. (2021)) approach is similar to the ones described in Basu et al. (2023) in the sense that it involves computing the output of a backbone network for multiple transformed inputs. *Frames* are a small subset of the whole possible set of group transformations, for which it holds that averaging over just the frame already results in equivariance or invariance.
 While this approach results in a smaller performance penalty, as it requires fewer passes through the backbone, it only works if the correct frame can be selected for the given group and input, which is a non-trivial task.
-While theoretically it could be applied with existing pretrained backbones, results for this use case are not currently available.
+While theoretically it could be used with existing pretrained backbones, results for this use case are not currently available.

 ## 4. Our contributions

-The original paper improved on *equizero* and proposed *λ-equitune*, then validated them on an exceptionally wide range of tasks in the domain of vision, natural language processing and reinforcement learning.
+The original paper improved on *equizero* and proposed *λ-equitune*, then validated them on an exceptionally wide range of tasks in the domain of vision, natural language generation    and reinforcement learning.
 Having results from such a diverse set of tasks and using multiple backbone models is a strong testament to well-working methods.
 On the other hand, we noticed that the publication included a different subset of the transfer learning methods for different tasks, so we wanted to verify whether the results also hold for the missing experiments.
 The publication included a limited